maziac/DeZog/documentation/Usage.md

 Note 2: Brackets, "()", are used only for prioritization of the expression.
 To read the contents of an address use "b@(...)" or "w@(...)". "b@(address)" and "w@(address)" return the byte and word contents at 'address'

 Note 3: Some of the operators (like "!=", "||" or "b@(...)" are converted to the ZEsarUX format style (i.e. "=", "OR", "peek(...)") but you can also use the ZEsarUX style directly.

+__Breakpoints in interrupts:__

+You can also set breakpoints in interrupts.

+But when you also set the launch.json option "skipInterrupts" to true you will feel that the behaviour is somewhat strange:
+If the breakpoint is hit the program will stop, but because of "skipInterrupts" it will stop after the interrupt finished.

+Although the behavior is correct it looks like the program is randomly stopping.

 ### vscode logpoints